Functional Medicine Pocketguide

 Will my insurance company cover the cost of seeing a functional medicine practitioner?

-Some of the blood and other tests may be covered, but many may not be as functional medicine physicians often order tests that go beyond usual medical coverage.
-The best way to find out whether your insurance company covers functional medicine is to contact your insurance provider and ask about both the provider and the
+Some of the blood and other tests may be covered, but many may not be.
+This is because functional medicine physicians often order tests that go beyond usual medical coverage.
+The best way to find out whether your insurance company covers functional medicine is to contact them and ask about both the provider and the tests they plan to order.

 Additionally, it is common for a functional medicine practitioner to refer you to specialists such as a dietician or health coach.
-These may not be covered.
-Please also check with your insurance company whether you have coverage for any practitioners you are referred to by a functional medicine clinician.

 References